-Aside from timing; the other quick and easy way to make nonresponders notice your follow-up email is to change the subject line.
-If you don’t have an enticing subject line, it doesn’t matter what your email content looks like if nobody opens it.
-One way is make your subject line emotionally responsive.
-If your campaign or promo has an expiration date, try adding time-sensitive wording to your nonresponder subject line such as “hurry,” ending soon,” last chance,” etc.
+Aside from timing, the other way to make nonresponders notice your follow-up email is to change the subject line.
+Fantastic email content does little good if the subject line prevents people from opening the message in the first place.
+For your follow-up message to nonresponders, try making your subject line emotionally resonant.
+Or if your campaign has an expiration date, try adding urgency to the subject line with phrases such as “hurry,” “ending soon,” “last chance” and so on.

-For more help with subject lines, read our six tips for creating compelling subject lines.
-Using these three tips can help you re-engage nonresponders and get them opening and clicking your emails leading to better results.
+Using these three tips can help you re-engage nonresponders and get them opening and clicking your emails.
+That gets you better results.

 Join 140,000 small business owners

 Editor’s note: This post was originally published in May 2015 and has been updated for accuracy and relevance.